Is Apple Scanning Your iPhone Photos? Here’s What You Need to Know

 Apple’s CSAM detection feature is not the only security threat lurking on your iPhone, according to Hijazi.
 “If you care about your privacy, you should assume that any iOS device is vulnerable to end-to-end encryption bypasses and full photo access,” he says.
 “There is no such thing as privacy online or on any connected device, and you should always assume that is the case and behave accordingly.”

-Hamerstone recommends securing your accounts with strong passwords and multifactor authentication, using privacy tools like encryption, and limiting which apps you download on your iPhone.
-Check your phone for apps that could be spying on you and learn how to permanently delete apps on an iPhone.
+Hamerstone recommends securing your accounts with strong passwords and multi-factor authentication, using privacy tools like encryption, and limiting which apps you download on your iPhone.
+Check your phone for apps that could be spying on you.

 - Karim Hijazi, founder and CEO of Prevailion